OriginProtocol/origin/source/includes/_platform_components.md

 The Origin user registry is a datastore of all Origin-enabled users.
 Origin users are identified by their Ethereum wallet addresses.
 In addition, the user registry also stores a mapping of all forms of identity verification that the user has successfully undertaken.

-For example, users may want to verify their identity with third-party services like uPort or Civic, or use publicly-auditable proofs to verify their social media profiles.
-These identity "proofs" are referenced within the user registry so that DApps, and ultimately counter-parties, are able to verify the validity of these users.

 Origin.js enables developers to register users to the shared user registry, as well as query for identity verifications.

 ### Listing Registry